kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/implementation-details.md

   - `--cluster-cidr` and `--node-cidr-mask-size` flags according to the given CIDR

 - If a cloud provider is specified, the corresponding `--cloud-provider` is specified, together with the `--cloud-config` path if such configuration file exists (this is experimental, alpha and will be removed in a future version)

 Other flags that are set unconditionally are:

 - `--controllers` enabling all the default controllers plus `BootstrapSigner` and `TokenCleaner` controllers for TLS bootstrap.
-See [TLS Bootstrapping](/docs/reference/access-authn-authz/kubelet-tls-bootstrapping/) for more details
+See [TLS Bootstrapping](/docs/reference/access-authn-authz/kubelet-tls-bootstrapping/) for more details.

 - `--use-service-account-credentials` to `true`